RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

           vg.sif

    3b. **Build from a recipe**

+       This approach involves using a definition file (also called a recipe file) and administrative access to the node which we do not allow to regular users.
+You will need to submit a ticket and provide us with a recipe file and your software URL.

+..
+3b. **Build from a recipe**

        This approach involves using a definition file (also called a recipe file) for building a container.
 The definition file can be downloaded (from your